vanheeringen-lab/genomepy/README.md

 Note 1: these programs are not installed by genomepy and need to be installed separately for the indexing to work.

-Note 2: the index is based on the genome, annotation (splice sites) is currently taken into account only for STAR.
+Note 2: splice-aware indexing is performed by Hisat2 and STAR.
+Splice-aware indexing requires the annotation to be downloaded as well.
+You will recieve a warning if indexing is performed without annotation for these aligners.

+Note 3: STAR can further improve mapping to (novel) splice junctions by indexing again (2-pass mapping mode).
+The second pass is currently not supported by genomepy.

 You can configure the index creation using the `genomepy plugin` command (see below)